rustyeddy/rustyeddy.com/content/projects/oclv-website.md

 ---
 title: OC Low Vision Website
+date: 2019-03-17
 description: >
   Orange County Low Vision is a small distributor for low vision reading devices.
 See how we worked together to help OCLV increase sales and reduce phone time for customer service.
 github: https://github.com/rustyeddy/oclv
 site: https://oclowvision.com/
-image: /img/oclv-home-page.jpg
+image: /img/oclv-website.jpg
 logo: /img/oclv-website.jpg
 ---

-Orange County Low Vision is old-school when it comes to personal customer service.
+Orange County Low Vision is _old school_ when it comes to personal customer service.
 According to Kelly Eddy, the owner of OCLV:

 > "Many of our clients are well into their 80's and above, further more